rhysfaultless-cpr/documentation-markdown/docs/main.md

     - An alternative driver, that has not been tested by Clearpath Robotics, <https://github.com/VT-ASIM-LAB/dataspeed_can_driver>
 3. Clearpath Robotics, OutdoorNav UI manual, <https://clearpathrobotics.com/assets/manuals/outdoornav/index.html>
 4. Clearpath Robotics, OutdoorNav API, <https://clearpathrobotics.com/assets/manuals/outdoornav/api_details.html>

+## Support

+Clearpath is committed to your success.
+Please get in touch with us and we will do our best to get you rolling again quickly: <support@clearpathrobotics.com>.

+To get in touch with a salesperson regarding Clearpath Robotics products, please email <sales@clearpathrobotics.com>.

+If you have an issue that is specifically about ROS and is something which may be of interest to the broader community, consider asking it on <https://answers.ros.org>.
+If you do not get a satisfactory response, please ping us and include a link to your question as posted there.
+If appropriate, we will answer in the ROS Answers context for the benefit of the community.